johncoleman83/monty-checker/README.md

 ## Configuration

 To configure the checker with your monty project run the `init.bash` script.
-In the below example command GITHUB_USERNAME is your github username that is hosting the monty repository that you want to check
+In the below example command GITHUB_USERNAME is the github username that is hosting the monty repository that you want to check

 ```